korinek-milan/ZheriffsApple/README.md

 # Zheriff's Apple
 Developed with Unreal Engine 5

-This project was created as a university project and study materials All used assets are free for personal use only.
+This project was created as a university project and study materials.\
+All used assets are free for personal use only.

 ## Goal of the game